Fantasy-Organization/Unicreative/README.md

 # Unicreative
-Web - A platform that lists and connects all designers.
+A platform that lists and connects all designers.
 Unicreative also allows you to hire and discover high quality designers locally.